PGP1/rbpi-core/README.md

 ## 1 Prerequisite

-- Python3 Latest Version
+- Python3 3.7.3+
-- Mosquitto MQTT Protocol Library (paho-mqtt, and core mosquitto library)
+- Mosquitto 1.5.7 MQTT Protocol Library
+- Python Library for Paho-MQTT
 - Raspberry Pi Device (we are using RPI 3)

 requirements.txt